 Calf reduction surgeries are growing in popularity, especially among women in South Korea who want to emulate the lithe look of Los Angeles celebrities with long and slim calves.
 Some women with short and thick calves seek slender legs, specifically considering the way that high heels emphasize their calf size.
 Following are some of the most common procedures performed to reduce the size of large, bulging calves:

 Calf Reduction by Muscle Resection One method of plastic surgery for changing the shape of the lower leg involves muscle resection.
-This procedure literally removes a portion of the gastrocnemius muscle in the calves.
-Muscle resection is the most drastic and aggressive of all calf reduction procedures and has had varie results.
+This procedure removes a portion of the gastrocnemius muscle in the calves.
+Muscle resection is the most drastic and aggressive of all calf reduction procedures and has had varied results.
 Some studies have shown that removing a piece of the muscle resulted in no impairments of athletic abilities while others have reported temporary complications in patients’ ability to walk and bothersome scarring.

 Calf Reduction by Selective Nerve Blocking Calf muscles can be reduced using selective nerve blocking.
-The minimally invasive surgical procedure is also called calf neurectomy, and involves cutting nerves that control the calf muscles.
+The minimally invasive surgical procedure is also called calf neurectomy and involves cutting nerves that control the calf muscles.
 With the calf muscles receiving fewer signals to flex, the lower leg muscles begin to atrophy and reduce in size.

 Non-surgical methods of calf reduction Individuals with overly muscular calves or those with unflattering fat stores in the lower legs who want to reduce calf size and circumference without undergoing surgery have less-invasive options to choose from.

-Calf Liposuction Energy assisted liposuction techniques, especially vaser lipo, can help patients who suffer with outsized calves as a result of excess fat.
+Calf Liposuction Energy assisted liposuction techniques, especially vaser lipo, can help patients who suffer from outsized calves as a result of excess fat.
 Liposuction in the calf area helps reduce fat and tighten the skin.
-This procedure only treats excess fat, and is most effective when defining the contours of the calves around the knees and ankles.
+This procedure only treats excess fat and is most effective when defining the contours of the calves around the knees and ankles.
 If the patient is concerned about large calves due to hypertrophied muscle tissue, additional procedures will be required.

-Calf Reduction by Botox Injections Patients seeking a minimally invasive procedure to gradually reduce large calf muscles can rely upon the same kinds of muscle relaxing injections used for anti-wrinkle treatments in other parts of the body.
-In the same manner that botulinum toxin shots relax facial muscles that cause wrinkles to form, Botox injections can reduce calf size.
-Studies have shown that Botox injections directly into the gastrocnemius muscle can reduce overall circumference with no negative impact upon calf function being observed.
+Calf Reduction by Botox® Injections Patients seeking a minimally invasive procedure to gradually reduce large calf muscles can rely upon the same kinds of muscle relaxing injections used for anti-wrinkle treatments in other parts of the body.
+In the same manner that botulinum toxin shots relax facial muscles that cause wrinkles to form, Botox® injections can reduce calf size.
+Studies have shown that Botox® injections directly into the gastrocnemius muscle can reduce overall circumference with no negative impact upon calf function being observed.
 Maintenance treatments are needed to see continued results.

 Calf Reduction by Radiofrequency Nerve and Muscle Ablation Radiofrequency calf reduction and muscle ablation are other popular methods of contouring the lower legs by using RF energy to reduce the calf muscle by affecting the accompanying nerves.
-The process involves parts of the gastrocnemius muscle being burned off as well as nerve bundles being severed in order to cease growth of portions of the calves.
+The process involves parts of the gastrocnemius muscle being burned off as well as nerve bundles being severed to cease the growth of portions of the calves.